Key Takeaways

 ✅ 9.2.3 Remove duplicate content

-You should avoid duplicate content through your website.
+You should avoid duplicate content throughout your website.
 Search engines want unique, original, and relevant content.

-The most commonly duplicated content are the title tags, meta descriptions, H tags and content blocks (text) used on more than one page with minimal variation.
+The most commonly duplicated content blocks are the title tags, meta descriptions, H tags, and text sections used on more than one page with minimal variation.

 Sure, having a single slider that is shown on all pages isn’t counted as duplicate content and won’t punish your performance.
 But having several similar content sections can potentially harm your SEO results.